 Listing All Positions for a Certain Time Frame

-Some applications will specify that you list all positions for a certain time frame, like the past 5 or 10 years.
-In a case like this, you should cover all positions in that segment of time, but you can be selective about what you include in years prior.
-Regardless, make sure you find a way to incorporate all jobs that show evidence of critical skills or knowledge bases you have that fit the job.
+Some applications will specify that you list all positions for a certain time frame, like the past five or 10 years.
+In a case like this, you should cover all positions in that period of time, but you can be selective about what you include in years prior.
+Regardless of the time frame, find a way to incorporate all jobs that show evidence of critical skills or knowledge bases you have that fit the job.

-If you've left out jobs that you had outside of the employer's timeframe, for example, and those positions are irrelevant to the current position, you can write something like, "Highlights of additional employment provided below.
-Complete work history available upon request." if there is a place on the online application for additional information or notes.
+If you've left out jobs that you had outside of the employer's timeframe, and those positions are irrelevant to the current position, you can write something like, "Highlights of additional employment provided below.
+Complete work history available upon request," if there is a place on the online application for additional information or notes.

 Keep It Short